THE CAMBRIDGE UNIVERSITY DOCTOR WHO SOCIETY CONSTITUTION

 (2) Membership may be for life or annual, and upon payment of a charge to be determined by the committee.
 Lifetime honorary membership, for which there shall be no charge, may be awarded by Ordinary Resolution at a General Meeting;

-(3) The Executive Committee may by a two thirds majority expel any member, including a member of said Committee, whose conduct seems likely to bring the Society into disrepute.
-Such expulsion shall be subject to confirmation by Ordinary Resolution at the next General Meeting of the Society;
+(3) The Executive Committee (High Council) may by a two thirds majority expel any member, including a member of said Committee, whose conduct seems likely to bring the Society into disrepute.
+Such expulsion shall be subject to confirmation by Ordinary Resolution at the next General Meeting of the Society.

 3. THE COMMITTEE:

-(2) The High Council shall at minimum consist of a Chairperson, to be known as the Lord President, a Secretary, to be known as the Chancellor, and a Treasurer, to be known as the Castellan;
+(2) The High Council shall at minimum consist of a Chairperson, to be known as the Lord/Lady/Sovereign President, a Secretary, to be known as the Chancellor, and a Treasurer, to be known as the Castellan.
+This group may be referred to as the Inner Council;

-(4) Further cardinals may be appointed by a General Meeting as required.
-Their portfolios, if not already in existence, are to be defined by ordinary resolution prior to election;
+(6) Further cardinals may be appointed by a General Meeting as required.
+Their portfolios, if not already in existence, are to be defined by Ordinary Resolution prior to election;

-(6) A majority of the Cardinals, excluding non-voting Cardinals (see 3.8 below) shall be fulltime undergraduate or postgraduate students of the University;
+(8) A majority of the Cardinals, excluding non-voting Cardinals (see 3.12 below) shall be full time undergraduate or postgraduate students of the University;

-(7) If any of the Cardinals holding a post outlined in clauses 2 and 3 above is unable to complete their term of office for any reason, an EGM shall be automatically triggered to be held at the next convenient opportunity to hold a by-election for their successor;
+(11) If any of the Cardinals holding a post outlined in clauses 2 and 3 above, excluding Cardinal(s) Prime, are unable to complete their term of office for any reason, the High Council shall, through majority vote, appoint a Cardinal Prime to become their successor, or, failing this, an EGM shall be automatically triggered to be held at the next convenient opportunity to hold a by-election for their successor;

-(8) A category of non-voting cardinals may be appointed and dismissed by the current Lord President without recourse to election.
+(12) A category of non-voting cardinals, to be known as the Cardinals of the Great Houses, may be appointed and dismissed by the current Lord/Lady/Sovereign President without recourse to election; non-voting Cardinals are permitted to choose their own Gallifreyan title and alias.
 These should all be retired elected High Councillors except in exceptional circumstances.
-These roles may not have formal administrative or organisational responsibilities, which should rest only with the roles outlined in 3.2 and 3.3, or those created by the procedure in clause 3.4 above.
+These roles may not have formal administrative or organisational responsibilities, which should rest only with the roles outlined in 3.2 and 3.3, or those created by the procedures in clauses 3.6 and 3.11 above.
 They are also, as the name implies, not permitted to participate in any votes held in meetings of the High Council.
-Non-voting cardinals may have access to all committee meetings and discussions and hold their posts primarily in order to advise the current high council and ensure organisational continuity;
+Non-voting cardinals may have access to all committee meetings and discussions and hold their posts primarily in order to advise the current High Council and ensure organisational continuity;

-(9) Meetings of the High Council shall be chaired by the Lord President.
-If the Lord President is not present or there is no current Lord President in office, the remaining Cardinals shall elect a chairperson for that meeting.
-The quorum for a meeting of the High Council shall be three members, and a written record of each meeting should be kept by the Chancellor;
+(13) Meetings of the High Council shall be chaired by the Lord/Lady/Sovereign President.
+If the Lord/Lady/Sovereign President is not present or there is no current Lord/Lady/Sovereign President in office, the remaining Cardinals shall elect a chairperson for that meeting.
+The quorum for a meeting of the High Council shall be three members, and a written record of each meeting should be kept by the Chancellor, or in their absence, another member should be deputised to keep these records;

 4. GENERAL MEETINGS: